 Absolutely – now more than ever.
 It’s a really interesting time for our company.
 Over a period of 5 years we have gone from having only a few composers to working with over 50 and counting.
 We also now sell our library music to customers around the world.

 We’ve been determined to stick to our philosophy of quality though.
 We carefully select all our music tracks and aim for quality in our library – not quantity.

 You say your work on a global basis.
 How ‘global’ is Cinephonix?

 Very.
 We work with internationally based composers and provide a global license for all of our music.
 This means that – when you buy a piece of music from Cinephonix – it can be used all over the world.
 You don’t have to worry about licensing music on a territory by territory basis as with other production music companies.

 Our customers like this – it allows them to deliver fantastic content with a versatile license that doesn’t place restrictions on where the content can be broadcast.
 So, if you make a video for a UK based company, and that company places the video on YouTube and it becomes a global success – that’s fine with us – your music license has already cleared you globally.

 What genres/types of music are the most popular?

 Broadly speaking, music tracks that are uplifting or positive sell the best- but then we also sell a lot of ‘suspense’ music.
 Indi-pop/rock, electronic-pop and classical-pop are also popular.

 It’s difficult to say really.
 We aim to cover niche genres well and we always keep refreshing our core genre music tracks so our customers find something new each time they look.
-When you have a company like Rossiter & Co that makes numerous videos each year – with each one tailored uniquely for their clients – our job is to make sure we have exciting and compelling new music every time you log on.
+When you have a company like Studio Rossiter that makes numerous videos each year – with each one tailored uniquely for their clients – our job is to make sure we have exciting and compelling new music every time you log on.